DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Experiments

-Our experiments are conducted on a machine with Intel(R) Xeon(R) CPU (E5-26p30 v4 @ 2.20GHz, 24 cores) and 256G memory.
+Our experiments are conducted on a machine with Intel(R) Xeon(R) CPU (E5-26p30 v4 @ 2.20GHz, 24 cores) and 128G memory.
 Moreover, we apply multi-granularity discretization \cite{yuanfei2019autocross} on numerical features.
 The granularities in this method are set as $\mathop {\left\{ {\mathop {10}\nolimits^p} \right\}}\nolimits_{p = 1}^3$.
-The resulting features are utilized in all our compared methods on all datasets.